 How It Happens

 A widow maker is when you get a big blockage at the beginning of the left main artery or the left anterior descending artery (LAD).
 They’re a major pipeline for blood.
-If blood gets 100% blocked at that critical location, it’s almost always fatal without emergency care.
+If blood gets 100% blocked at that critical location, it may be fatal without emergency care.

 You will have the same warning signs as you would with other types of heart attacks.